 For more information, you can also contact Judith at Langholm Initiative by email: firstname.lastname@example.org

 Deirdre Nelson & Emma Dove Artist Talk (delivered on 8th July 2021)

 As the project came to a close Deirdre and Emma discussed the work which they have produced and how this fits into each of their own wider, ongoing practices.
 They also reflected on the process of the project and the experiences and challenges faced in trying to connect with a community and its heritage remotely.

 About the Artists

-Previous projects have explored relationships to place, the natural world, notions of home and personal memory, engaging with local communities to create immersive works layering long-take video, voices and field recordings.
+Previous projects have explored relationships to place, notions of home and personal memory, engaging with local communities to create immersive works layering long-take video, voices and field recordings.
 Completed works have been presented at exhibitions and festivals in the UK, Italy, Sweden, Romania, Brazil, Mexico and India.

 An Irish artist/designer based in Glasgow.
 Deirdre creates textiles which explore humour, place and social history.
 She partners traditional techniques with contemporary processes such as digital print, creating work not only to be exhibited in galleries but also as part artist residencies, education and community projects.
 She enables the communities she works with to explore social and environmental issues through making.

 Deirdre studied textiles at Glasgow School of Art 1992 and a M. Philosophy in 1996.
 She has exhibited internationally and nationally and undertaken residencies both in the UK and Australia.

 Deirdre developed a connection to Langholm through two years working on Arts Across the Curriculum Project in both primary and secondary schools in Langholm.